chenxing-dev/blog/src/content/web/os-style-portfolio-vue3-gsap.md

 </script>
 ```

+The `WindowManager` component renders all open windows, passing down necessary props and event handlers.

 ## Performance Considerations

 ### Efficient Reactivity

-We can optimize performance by using `markRaw` or `shallowRef` for large objects or arrays that don't require deep reactivity.
-Here, I kept the icons grid static using `markRaw` to prevent unnecessary re-renders:
+Use `markRaw` or `shallowRef` for large objects/trees that don't need deep reactivity.
+Here, the icons grid uses `markRaw` to avoid unnecessary re-renders:

 ```typescript
 import { markRaw } from "vue";